Consumer edition active

 Diagnosis requires chest x-ray, computed tomography (CT), and pulmonary function testing.
 Pulmonary function tests usually show a decrease in the amount of air the lungs can hold.
 Doctors sometimes do bronchoscopy and wash segments of the lung with a salt-water solution and then collect the washings (bronchoalveolar lavage) for testing.

-Blood tests may reveal abnormalities in their blood proteins that can help establish the diagnosis.
+In affected people, blood tests may reveal abnormalities in the blood proteins that can help establish the diagnosis.
 If not, lung biopsy is usually necessary.

 Treatment of Lymphoid Interstitial Pneumonia